Affordability, diversity and ‘the desire to be helpful’ abound in D.C.’s Petworth

 There are 44 homes for sale, ranging from a one-bedroom, one-bathroom condo for $295,000 to a free-standing four-bedroom, two-bathroom home listed at almost $1.8 million.

-Schools: Barnard Elementary, MacFarland Middle School and Roosevelt High School.
+Schools: Barnard and Powell elementary, MacFarland Middle School and Roosevelt High School.

 Transit: The Georgia Avenue-Petworth Metro Station is at the southern tip of the neighborhood, on the Green and Yellow lines.
 Several bus routes also serve the area.
 The neighborhood is intersected by two major thoroughfares, New Hampshire and Georgia avenues, which provide easy access to other areas of the city.